How can small businesses become more agile in their accounting?

 More importantly, owners and employees often wear several hats, not giving enough time to the nitty-gritty, such as record-keeping and financial analysis.

 The lack of an in-house accounting specialist can indeed complicate things.
 Small businesses often don’t have the right accounting knowledge or necessary training to have a solid grasp of their finances.
+According to Intuit, 60% of small business owners feel they aren’t knowledgeable about accounting and finance, which creates a major roadblock to agility.
 Not to mention, the back-breaking nature of tax laws and frequently changing accounting standards make it even more challenging for small businesses to be agile in their accounting.

 Manual processes and disconnected systems

-There’s no doubt that manual processes and repetitive tasks, such as reconciliation and data entry, can consume a lot of time and be error-prone.
+Undoubtedly, manual processes and repetitive tasks, such as expense reconciliation and data entry, can consume a lot of time and be error-prone.
 Moreover, data silos that exist between bank accounts, accounting software, and other financial tools can limit visibility and add to the workload.

 Limited access to real-time data and reporting

-More often than not, manual processes and outdated systems are among the many things to worry about as they delay access to important financial insights.
-On top of that, inaccurate or incomplete data, too, can result in misleading financial reports, making decision-making a lot more complicated than it already is.
+Manual processes and outdated systems often slow down access to critical financial insights, making them a major concern for small businesses.
+On top of that, inaccurate or incomplete data can result in misleading financial reports, making decision-making a lot more complicated than it already is.

 The importance of agility for small businesses

 There's always an added edge for businesses that are agile in their accounting.
-Here’s why small businesses need to be more agile:
+Here’s why small businesses need to be more adaptable:

-There's no doubt that businesses are constantly changing with new regulations, market trends, and economic shifts growing rapidly over time.
+- Greater adaptability to change.
+The business landscape is changing with new regulations, market changes, and economic shifts emerging rapidly over time.
 Agility is one of the many ways that allow small businesses to adjust their strategies and operate smoothly as a response to these changes.
 How does it help?
 Well, it helps to minimize disruptions and bolster compliance.

-When small businesses start to adopt technologies, such as cloud-based software and automation, they can begin mitigating manual errors and save big time on operational costs.
+- Greater cost efficiency.
+When small businesses start to adopt cloud-based software and automation, they can use these technology advancements to mitigate manual errors and significantly reduce operational costs.
 The business can then use these savings to fund expansion-oriented departments.

 1. Embrace cloud-based accounting solutions